Menu

 Moving Forward With a New Mindset

-It is perfectly normal to grieve for a life you used to have – a lifelong diagnosis can after all be life changing.
+It is perfectly normal to grieve for a life you used to have.
+A lifelong diagnosis can after all be life changing.
 And there is no set time for how long each person takes to grieve.
 Some may never feel the grieving phase, whilst others may pass it quickly or linger in it for some time.

 Moving through the grieving was important for me.
 I didn’t want to stay focusing on the negatives but instead wanted to feel acceptance and learn to thrive in life again.